arkency/posts/posts/2013-02-01-black-box-ruby-tests.md

 ## Scenario language

-Business scenarios - stories or use cases - are defined with high-level terms, i.e. "Rails app raises exception, so its owner should get email notification with details about that exception".
-To expose that business, our products real value, we use same terms in tests:
+_Business scenarios - stories or use cases - are defined with high-level terms_, i.e. "Someone created model in Rails app, so at the beginning of next day (when scheduler trigger) owner should get email with report containing model's counter increased by one".
+To expose that business, our product's real value, we use same terms in tests:

 ```
 #!ruby